premchander-revature/interviewquestions/Collection_IS/Collections.md

 ---

-4. How do you remove an entry from a Collection? and subsequently what is the difference between the remove() method of Collection and remove() method of Iterator, which one you will use while removing elements during iteration?
+4. How do you remove an entry from a collection?
+And subsequently, what is the difference between the `remove()` method of a collection and the `remove()` method of an iterator?
+Which one will you use while removing elements during iteration?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Collection interface defines remove(Object obj) method to remove objects from Collection.List interface adds another method remove(int index), which is used to remove objects at a specific index.
+- Collection interface defines `remove(Object obj)` method to remove objects from `Collection.List` interface adds another method `remove(int index)`, which is used to remove objects at a specific index.
 - You can use any of these methods to remove an entry from Collection, while not iterating.
 - Things change when you iterate.
-Suppose you are traversing a List and removing only certain elements based on logic, then you need to use Iterator's remove() method.
+Suppose you are traversing a List and removing only certain elements based on logic, then you need to use Iterator's `remove()` method.
 -This method removes the current element from Iterator's perspective.
-If you use Collection's or List's remove() method during iteration then your code will throw ConcurrentModificationException.
+If you use Collection's or List's `remove()` method during iteration then your code will throw `ConcurrentModificationException`.
-- That's why it's advised to use the Iterator remove() method to remove objects from Collection.
+- That's why it's advised to use the iterator `remove()` method to remove objects from Collection.

 </blockquote>
 </details>

 ---

-5. How does HashSet is implemented in Java, How does it use Hashing?
+5. How does HashSet use Hashing?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-HashSet internally uses HashMap to store it’s elements.
-Whenever you create a HashSet object,one HashMap object associated with it is also created.
-This HashMap object is used to store the elements you enter in the HashSet.
-The elements you add into HashSet are stored as keys of this HashMap object.
-The value associated with those keys will be a constant.
+HashSet extends `AbstractSet` and implements the Set interface.
+It creates a collection that uses a hash table for storage.
+A hash table stores information by using a mechanism called hashing.
+In hashing, the informational content of a key is used to determine a unique value, called its hash code.

 </blockquote>
 </details>

 ---

-6. How do you Sort objects on the collection?
+6. How is HashSet implemented in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Sorting is implemented using Comparable and Comparator in Java and when you call Collections.sort() it gets sorted based on the natural order specified in compareTo() method while Collections.sort(Comparator) will sort objects based on compare() method of Comparator.
+When we create an object of HashSet, it internally creates an instance of HashMap with default initial capacity 16.
+HashSet uses a constructor `HashSet(int capacity)` that represents how many elements can be stored in the HashSet.
+The capacity may increase automatically when more elements to be store.

 </blockquote>
 </details>

 ---

-7. Which one you will prefer between Array and ArrayList for Storing objects and why?
+7. Which one do you prefer in Java between Array and Array Lists for storing objects and why?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)